Mike Sharples

 Michael Sharples (born 14 December 1952 in Sale, England) is a British academic working in educational technology.
 He is an Emeritus Professor of Educational Technology at The Open University.

 Background

 Sharples graduated from St. Andrews University in 1976 with a BSc.
 Hons in Computational Science, then moved to the Dept of Artificial Intelligence at the University of Edinburgh as a post graduate student.
 His PhD thesis was on the topic of Cognition, Computers and Creative Writing.

 Career

 Sharples held various academic appointments before becoming director for the Centre for Educational Technology and Distance Learning at the University of Birmingham and later professor of learning sciences and Director of Learning Sciences Research Institute at the University of Nottingham.

 Research

 Sharples' research focus is on adapting and developing new technology and socio-technical systems to facilitate learning, such as the use of mobile devices.

+In 2022 he published the book Story Machines with Rafael Pérez y Pérez.
+The book is about the history of story-generating machines.
+A review of the book in Science described it as "a readable, engaging, and instructive introduction to the mechanisms according to which computers have been made to produce “stories".